 - Open setting by Press Windows + I key

 - Then click on system and from left side select About.

-This will open About windows screen where you can get windows version, edition and build no details.
+This will open the About windows screen where you can get the windows version, edition and build no details.
 With your System configuration Details like the Installed processor, Install RAM And System Type: 64 bit or 321 bit.